David Mis

 The friendly Toripolliisi in Oulu town center.

 I had a fantastic time at Inverse Days in Oulu, Finland, where I presented our work on Semialgebraic Neural Networks.
 This was my first opportunity to travel internationally for an academic conference, and it was an absolute joy.
-I have the dubious distinction of being technically undefeated in the sport of walrus wrestling, with a record of 0–0 and 1 withdrawl due to a comical amount of bleeding.
+I have the dubious distinction of being technically undefeated in the sport of walrus wrestling, with a record of 0–0 and 1 withdrawal due to a comical amount of bleeding.

 Conference extracurriculars aside, it was great to finally meet mathematicians whose work I have read and learned from, including Mikko Salo and Samuli Siltanen.
 Also, the young researchers I met made me feel welcome beyond anything I expected.
 I hope this was just the first of many visits to see my friends and collaborators in Finland.